shyoon71/Aptos_node_installation/README.md

+# For beginners who want to install node and experience the amazing Aptos network

 # Auto Setup/Update Script :

-I adopted Andrew | zValid(Discord id @drawrowfly#4024)'s script as the main installation script.
+I adopted Andrew | zValid(Discord id @drawrowfly#4024)'s scripts as the main installation script.

   1. Docker mode for devnet